-Artists and designers require specific tools for their trade, two of which are a reliable drafting table and a comfortable chair.
-There are different types of drafting chairs to suit various needs, but the best ones give you plenty of flexibility in how you sit during your creative sessions.
+Artists and designers require specific tools for their trade: a reliable drafting table and a comfortable chair.
+Different types of drafting chairs suit various needs, but the best ones give you plenty of flexibility in how you sit during your creative sessions.

-In this article, we’ll examine the concept of a drafting chair, what types you’ll come across, and how to find the best one for you.
+In this article, we’ll examine the concept of a drafting chair, what types you’ll come across, and how to find the best one.

 What are Drafting Tables and Chairs?